Sweetening & fructose intolerance

 (palm sugar, palm honey, coconut sugar) consists of 97% glucose and

-fructose, which is the same as normal sucrose (sugar) and is also
+fructose, so it is the same as normal sucrose (sugar) and is also

 nutritionally and with regard to fructose intolerance.